 Harbor porpoise are not designated as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
-Because the PBR is unknown, the level of annual U.S. commercial fishery-related mortality that can be considered insignificant and approaching zero mortality and serious injury rate is unknown.
-The minimum estimate of mean annual mortality (0 from commercial fisheries and 0.2 from subsistence fisheries) is 0.2; the estimated annual level of human-caused mortality and serious injury relative to PBR is unknown.
-Because the abundance estimates are more than 8 years old and information on incidental mortality in commercial fisheries is sparse, the Bering Sea stock of harbor porpoise is classified as a strategic stock.
-Population trends and status of this stock relative to OSP are currently unknown.
+Because the PBR is undetermined, the annual level of U.S. commercial fishery-related mortality and serious injury that can be considered insignificant and approaching zero mortality and serious injury rate is unknown.
+The minimum estimate of mean annual mortality and serious injury (0.2 from commercial fisheries + 0.2 from subsistence fisheries) is 0.4; however, the estimated annual level of human-caused mortality and serious injury relative to PBR is unknown.
+Because the abundance estimates are more than 8 years old and information on incidental mortality and serious injury in commercial fisheries is sparse, the Bering Sea stock of harbor porpoise is classified as a strategic stock.
+Population trends and status of this stock relative to its Optimum Sustainable Population are currently unknown.

-Most harbor porpoise are found in waters less than 100 m in depth and often concentrate in near-shore areas, bays, tidal areas and river mouths.
-As a result, harbor porpoise are more vulnerable to nearshore physical habitat modifications resulting from urban and industrial development, including waste management, nonpoint source runoff, and physical habitat modifications including construction of docks and other over water structures, filling of shallow areas and dredging.
-Climate change and changes to sea ice coverage may be opening up new habitats, or resulting in shifts in habitat, as evident by an increase in the number of reported sightings of harbor porpoises in the Chukchi Sea (Funk et al. 2010).
-Shipping and noise from oil and gas activities may also be a habitat concern for harbor porpoises, particularly in the Chukchi Sea.
+Harbor porpoise are mostly found in waters less than 100 m in depth (Dahlheim et al. 2000, Hobbs and Waite 2010).
+As a result, harbor porpoise are vulnerable to physical modifications of nearshore habitats resulting from urban and industrial development (including waste management and nonpoint source runoff) and activities such as construction of docks and other over-water structures, filling of shallow areas, dredging, and noise (Linnenschmidt et al. 2013).
+Climate change and changes to sea-ice coverage may be opening up new habitats, or resulting in shifts in habitat, as evident by an increase in the number of reported sightings of harbor porpoise in the Chukchi Sea (Funk et al. 2010, 2011).
+Shipping and noise from oil and gas activities may also be a habitat concern for harbor porpoise, particularly in the Chukchi Sea.